Inquiring Clients! Call Now: 980-397-2519

 We accept debit cards (including HSA and FSA), as well as, Visa, Mastercard, American Express and Discover credit cards.
 A card must be on file to schedule appointments.
 The card will be charged at the end of our session.

 Yes, we do.
-Currently, I am able to take BCBS and Aetna insurance.
-I am also a preferred provider with the State Health Plan for Aetna (2025).
+Currently, I take BCBS and Aetna insurance.
+I am also a preferred provider with the State Health Plan for Aetna (2026).
 We will submit in-network claims according to your plan.

 It is your responsibility to verify coverage.
 Please call your provider and ask the questions listed below.